gabedavidson/Game-Of-Life-Simulation/README.md

 - Cell.cpp
 - Cell.h

+Additional files submitted:
+- infile.txt -> can use to import grid from a text file (see instructions)

 Compile or runtime errors:
 - No known compile or runtime errors (unless the width/height is incorrect/not ints at the top of the infile)